multani/gcp-changelog/content/gemini-code-assist/index.md

 ---
 ## 2025-09-11

+### Edit a prior prompt in VS Code

+You can [edit a prior prompt](https://cloud.google.com/gemini/docs/codeassist/chat-gemini#edit_a_prior_prompt) in Gemini Code Assist and receive a regenerated response based on your edited prompt.

 ### Regenerate a prompt response in VS Code

 You can [regenerate a prompt response](https://cloud.google.com/gemini/docs/codeassist/chat-gemini#regenerate_a_prompt_response) to your most recent prompt, where